Financial Aid Guide

 View and Accept Your Financial Aid Offer

 Access your financial aid awards through the MyUSF student self service portal.
 Navigate to the financial aid information and awards page.
-Use the “accept your award offer” tab to review and accept/decline your awards.
+Once you review the terms and conditions of each award, you may use the "accept your award offer" tab to review and accept/decline your awards.
 Monitor the outstanding requirements section for additional items that may need to be completed in order for your financial aid to process.
 Use the account summary page or your view and pay portal to resolve any outstanding balance not covered by your financial aid.

 Reviewing Your Aid in Future Years